 Proper installation.
 Make sure your new mattress and foundation are properly installed in your home.
 Improper installation can damage your new sleep set.
 If you choose to transport and install on your own, ask the store personnel to give you some tips to help you avoid problems.

 Use a protective pad.
-A good quality, washable mattress pad (and one for the foundation, too, if you like) is a must to keep your set fresh and free from stains.
+A good quality, washable mattress pad (and one for the foundation, too, if you like) is a must to keep your set fresh and free from stains and protect the manufactures warranty.

 Let it breathe.
-If you detect a slight "new product" odor, leave the mattress and foundation uncovered and well ventilated for a few hours.
+It's unusual but if you detect a "new product" odor, leave the mattress and foundation uncovered and well ventilated for a few hours.
 A breath of fresh air should do the trick!

 Give it good support.
 Use a sturdy bed frame.
 If it's a queen or king size set, make sure your frame has the adequate center support that will prevent bowing or breakage.

 Don't dry clean.
 The chemicals in dry cleaning agents/spot removers may be harmful to the fabric or underlying materials.
 Vacuuming is the only recommended cleaning method.
 But if you're determined to tackle a stain, use mild soap with cold water and apply lightly.
+Cleaners such as Simple Green or Folex work well.
 Do not ever soak a mattress or foundation.

 Don't remove the tag.
 Contrary to popular belief, it's not illegal to remove the law tag, but the information on the label will serve as a means of identification should you have a warranty claim.